-- Copying without acknowledgement - Selective copying (which omits words, phrases or sentences from the original) without acknowledgement - Close summary without acknowledgement - Using artificial intelligence (AI) to complete coursework No student found guilty of plagiarism will be (i) awarded a degree or (ii) supported in applications for admission to other courses of study either at Trinity College Dublin or elsewhere.
+- Copying without acknowledgement - Selective copying (which omits words, phrases or sentences from the original) without acknowledgement - Close summary without acknowledgement - Using generative artificial intelligence (GenAI) to complete coursework outside of what is permitted by module guidelines on Blackboard.

+No student found guilty of plagiarism will be (i) awarded a degree or (ii) supported in applications for admission to other courses of study either at Trinity College Dublin or elsewhere.